-Operational land was last externally valued as at 30 June 2020 and due to current economic conditions, this has been reviewed and indexation applied and subsequently revalued as at 30 June 2022.
-Community Land has been valued using the Valuer General rates with a base date of 1/7/2019.
+Operational land was last valued as at 30 June 2020 and Community Land has been valued using the Valuer General rates with a base date of 1/7/2019.

 For all other assets, Council assesses at each reporting date whether there is any indication that a revalued asset's carrying amount may differ materially from that which would be determined if the asset were revalued at the reporting date.
 If any such indication exists, Council determines the asset's fair value and will revalue the asset to that amount.
 Full revaluations are undertaken for all assets on a 5 year cycle.